 By age 39, over 50% of American women have likely been infected with one of the nine strains of HPV that are the most likely to cause warts or cervical cancer.
 The HPV vaccine is recommended by the CDC to be given to both boys and girls around the age of 11 or 12.

-Some parents have refused to have their children given this vaccine though, because they worry that it will cause their children to become sexually active.
+Some parents have been reluctant to have their children given this vaccine though, because they worry that it will cause their children to become sexually active.
 While parents definitely have the right to decide this issue for themselves, I will say this: I chose to vaccinate my daughter at that age and she wasn’t even aware what the vaccine was for.
 All she really knew was that she had to get a shot.
 It certainly didn’t cause an 11-year old to run out and start having sex.
 I also knew that I never wanted to look her in the eye and say, “Yes, I knew that vaccine could protect you, but I valued your virginity more than your life.”
-But to each his own.

 The bottom line